bstep0/AttendU/USERMANUAL.md

 &nbsp;
 ## <span style="color:#00853E;">Troubleshooting</span>

-If you run into issues while using our Facial Recognition Attendance System (FRAS), use this troubleshooting guide to quickly identify and resolve common problems.
+If you run into issues while using our Facial Recognition Attendance System (AttendU), use this troubleshooting guide to quickly identify and resolve common problems.
 Each issue includes the likely cause and a recommended solution.
 &nbsp;
 ### <span style="color:#00853E;">Quick Fix Checklist</span>